Under close supervision, participates in all aspects of daily animal care and maintenance of particular exhibits.

 KNOWLEDGE, SKILLS & ABILITIES

-· Ability to organize tasks and time to ensure timely completion of all projects
+· Ability to work in a team and problem solve to ensure timely completion of all projects

 · Ability to interact courteously and respectfully with supervisors, fellow employees, volunteers, zoo visitors and general public